Homeopathy for Autism

 Seeing common patterns across his patient group, he developed a protocol.
 This he called CEASE, an acronym (Complete Elimination of Autistic Spectrum Expression).

-By 2019 The Society of Homeopaths, mindful of a changing climate, cautioned members who had trained in the protocol.
+By 2019 The Society of Homeopaths, mindful of the changing climate, cautioned members who had trained in the protocol to moderate any claims.

 Nevertheless, the work of the late Dr Smits was an honest effort to address a difficult problem.